dseguy/clearPHP/rules/avoid-those-slow-functions.md

 -->

 ## When Not To Use It
 Those are micro-optimization compared to any architecture optimization that are beyond the scope of this document.
-Don't start a manual replacement of all occurences with faster version, but keep this in mind when you code something new.
+Don't start a manual replacement of all occurrences with faster version, but keep this in mind when you code something new.

 When you have coding conventions pushes toward using some functions rather than others, keep the convention consistent.